Getting started with MLFlow with MinIO [In 2022]

 Published:

 For my (academic) research work, I was keeping it simple i.e. maintaining a CSV which was appended by a Python function for each machine learning (ML) experiment.
 So far, it was working quite nicely (for only single user, which is me).
 But, obvious downside was that I start having nested folders for the artifacts such as models, graphs, latent features etc. Also, opening the big csv file looks daunting.
 Therefore, I decide to try out MLFlow for my future experimentation.
-MLFlow, which is opensourced under Apache License 2.0 is a ML lifecycle platform which unify various aspect of ML which can include experimentation i.e. trying out different architectures, model parameters, data preprocessing etc. Additionally, i also act as central model registry which further support in reproducibility, deployment.
+MLFlow, which is opensourced under Apache License 2.0 is a ML lifecycle platform which unify various aspect of ML which can include experimentation i.e. trying out different architectures, model parameters, data preprocessing etc. Additionally, it also act as central model registry which further support in reproducibility, deployment.
 For the trials, obvious choice is to use docker as usual.
 There are many great repositories exist (like this and this one).
 For my use-case, I’d like to use:

 • MLFlow’s friendly UI for visualization and monitoring